 - 14.1.
 Implied Contract Terms.
 Each provision of law and any terms required by law to be in the Contract are made a part of the Contract as if fully stated in it. - 14.2.
 Headings/Captions.
-Headings and captains used are for convenience only and are not a part of the Contract and do not in any way limit or amplify the terms and provisions hereof. - 14.3.
+Headings and captions used are for convenience only and are not a part of the Contract and do not in any way limit or amplify the terms and provisions hereof. - 14.3.
 No Party the Drafter.
 The Contract is the product of negotiation between the parties, and no party is deemed the drafter of the Contract. - 14.4.
 No Third Party Beneficiary.
 No provision of the Contract is intended to, nor will it be construed to, create any third party beneficiary or provide any rights or benefits to any person or entity other than the County and the Contractor. - 14.5.
 Severability.
 If a court of competent jurisdiction holds any provision of the Contract to be illegal, invalid, or unenforceable, in whole or in part, the validity of the remaining provisions will not be affected, and the parties' rights and obligations will be construed and enforced as if the Contract did not contain the particular provision held to be invalid.
 If any provision of the Contract conflicts with any statutory provision of the State of Washington, the provision will be deemed inoperative to the extent of the conflict or modified to conform to statutory requirements. - 14.6.
-Counterparts.
-The Contract may be executed in several counterparts, each of which will be deemed an original, but all of which together will constitute one and the same agreement. - 14.7.
-Non-Exclusive Contract.
-The County may at its discretion enter into multiple agreements to obtain the same or similar services that are the subject of this Contract or may have its own employees perform the same or similar services contemplated by the Contract.
+Precedence.
+The Contract documents consist of this Contract and its attachments and exhibits.
+In the event of a conflict between or among the Contract documents, the order of precedence shall be this Contract, then the attachments and exhibits. - 14.7.
+Counterparts/Electronic Signature.
+The Contract may be executed in several counterparts, each of which will be deemed an original, but all of which together will constitute one and the same agreement.
+A facsimile, email, or other electronically delivered signatures of the parties shall be deemed to constitute original signatures and deemed to constitute duplicate originals.

 - 14.8.
+Non-Exclusive Contract.
+The County may at its discretion enter into multiple agreements to obtain the same or similar services that are the subject of this Contract or may have its own employees perform the same or similar services contemplated by the Contract. - 14.9.
 Survival.
 Those provisions of this Contract that by their sense and purpose should survive expiration or termination of the Contract shall so survive.
-Those provisions include, without limitation: Sections 5 (Indemnification), 6 (Insurance), 8.5 (Independent Contractor), 9 (Ownership, Confidential Information and Breach), 11 (Rights and Remedies), 12 (Governing Law, Disputes), and 14 (General Provisions). - 14.9.
+Those provisions include, without limitation: Sections 5 (Indemnification), 6 (Insurance), 8.5 (Independent Contractor), 9 (Ownership, Confidential Information and Breach), 11 (Rights and Remedies), 12 (Governing Law, Disputes), and 14 (General Provisions). - 14.10.
 Entire Agreement.
 The parties acknowledge the Contract is the product of negotiation between the parties and represents the entire agreement of the parties with respect to its subject matter.
-All previous agreements and representations, whether oral or written, entered into prior to this Contract are hereby revoked and superseded by the Contract. - 14.10.
+All previous agreements and representations, whether oral or written, entered into prior to this Contract are hereby revoked and superseded by the Contract. - 14.11.
 Authorization.
 Each party signing below warrants to the other party, that they have the full power and authority to execute this Contract on behalf of the party for whom they sign.